tanya-kalra21/Sales_Customer_Analysis_Project/Module_Readmes/Sales Dashboard in Excel.md

 ❗ Some categories like Tables and Bookcases showed moderate sales but low profit, indicating possible issues with pricing or discounts.

-📌 Refer to the dashboard image below for a visual summary of this module’s output.

 ---

 ## 🧰 Tools & Skills Used